 Introduce a category arrangement that increases penetration and own-brand sales, while maintaining overall category sales.

-The retailer had recently implemented a practice of using ShopperMX™ Indicators to evaluate all significant category changes prior to in-market execution.
+The retailer had recently implemented a practice of using ShopperMX™ to evaluate all significant category changes prior to in-market execution.
 The category buyer worked with a cross functional team to visualize the current planogram, the captain’s initial recommendation and the buyers hybrid own brand planogram.
 A shelf indicator was used to evaluate the two test versions relative to the current concept.

 The category captain’s recommendation would have increased penetration, but the hybrid solution increased the gain by 14%.
 Upon further investigation, the hybrid version performed better on other KPIs: